jonsag/pi-heating/README.md

-#Some major work being done here
-#Don't sit up and wait for it...

 pi-heating

-Some scripts tweaked from https://github.com/JeffreyPowell
-and others created by me
+Some scripts tweaked from https://github.com/JeffreyPowell and many others created by me.

+Also there is CAD drawings and PCB layouts to build the electrical parts.

 Eventually you will have a Raspberry Pi that:

-* controls (perhaps) a heater
+* controls (for example) a heater
 * measures and logs your electric power consumption
 * measures and logs numerous temperature
 * measures and logs wind direction and speed
+* measures and logs rain
 * presents it all via a web GUI with some nice graphs
 * also presents it on LCD displays
-* can export logs to spreadsheet or csv
+* can export logs to (spreadsheet or) csv

 Let's start it all by